 Actually, this isn’t that surprising.
 Most of my clients are US-based with a smattering in Europe and Australia.
 The clients I’ve had in Asia have mostly been using miles in US frequent flyer programs for their rewards.

 Not too many US customers have Korean Air Skypass accounts.
-Plenty have Chase Ultimate Rewards points, though (from Chase Sapphire Preferred and Ink Bold Charge Card).
+Plenty have Chase Ultimate Rewards points, though (from Chase Sapphire Preferred).
 And those transfer to Korean — but since the Ultimate Rewards program is pretty new, and the Korean Air partnership still just shy of a year old, I actually haven’t had occasion.

 And today I discovered that they offer one of the Most.
 Backward.
 Systems.
 Ever.